alexkassil/alexkassil.github.io/goals.md

 ### Reading Chinese

 I've been learning chinese and my favorite part is reading books.
 Here are the books I read and the books I am currently reading are marked with *.
+I hope to keep making a little progress every day!

 <ol>